xddxdd/blog/source/_posts/en/article/random-notes/youhua-pt926g-fiber-modem-crack.lantian/index.md

 ![Youhua PT926G Login Page](../../../../../usr/uploads/202008/youhua-pt926g-default-page.png)

-Here you can login with account name `useradmin` and the password labeled on the back of the modem, but there's not much you can do one logged in.
+Here you can log in with account name `useradmin` and the password labeled on the back of the modem, but there's not much you can do once logged in.
 The only useful thing seems to be Wi-Fi setting.

-But a nmap scan reveals much more:
+But a Nmap scan reveals much more:

 ```bash
 $ nmap -v 192.168.1.1